The 9 most dangerous foods for dogs and a few extras to consider. Symptoms and immediate actions to take. Emergency numbers. And vomit!

 - The theobromine in chocolate can be deadly for dogs and in surprisingly small doses.

-- The darker the chocolate, the more dangerous.
+- The darker the chocolate, the more dangerous it is.
 Count cocoa powder and baker’s chocolate at the very top of the most dangerous list

 - Even white chocolate contains theobromine, so there is no “safe” chocolate.

-- Symptoms: May take up to 12 hours.
+- Symptoms: It may take up to 12 hours.
 Extreme thirst, diarrhea, hyperactivity, panting, shaking, seizures.

 - Treatment: Call your vet quickly, induce vomiting if the dog hasn’t already vomited, and it’s been less than one hour.